kreid415/kreid415.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, welcome to my website.
-I'm a Masters student at Johns Hopkins Bioinformatics program and an engineer within the [PEARL](https://pearlhivmodel.org/index.html) lab where I work with an amazing team of epidemiologists and public health scientists to model HIV populations based on Agent Based Simulations.
+I'm a Masters student at Johns Hopkins Bioinformatics program and a research engineer at Johns Hopkins University.
+My work is supported across a number of labs ranging from computational epidemiology to biostatistics and neuroscience.

-I'm an aspiring researcher in machine learning interpretability and disentanglement.
-I develop methods to probe biological deep learning models internal representations to learn how they are making predictions.
-This helps us ensure that our models align with our scientific goals and extract novel biological insights.
+My personal research focuses on applying machine learning to genomic data.
+I'm interested in the following questions:

+1. How do we effectively integrate omics data across modalities and experiments?

+2. How do we learn patterns from omics data to model cellular states?

+3. How do we model cellular perturbations and how can we correct cellular trajectories to avoid disease states?